CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/NET.1.1 network architecture and design.txt

 #### NET.1.1.A26 Specification of operating processes for the network

-For a secure and effective network operation SHOULD business processes be generated or adapted and documented as required (see the block group Core IT Operations, in particular OPS.1.1.3 * Patch and Change Management *).
+For a safe and effective network operation SHOULD business processes be generated or adapted and documented as required (see the block group Core IT Operations, in particular OPS.1.1.3 * Patch and Change Management *).
 In particular, it should be considered how the zoning and the segmentation concept affect IT operations.

 #### NET.1.1.A27 Integration of network architecture into contingency planning [Head IT]